-Where staff have a concern about a child, they should continue to follow the process outlined in the school Child Protection and Safeguarding Policies; this includes making a report via CPOMS, which can be done remotely.
+Where staff have a concern about a child, they should continue to follow the process outlined in the school Child Protection and Safeguarding Policies; this includes making a report using our reporting proforma (pink forms).

-In the unlikely event that a member of staff cannot access their CPOMS from home, they should email the Designated Safeguarding Lead, Head of School / Headteacher and the Trust Safeguarding Manager.
+In the unlikely event that a member of staff cannot access their CPOMS from home, they should email the Designated Safeguarding Lead, Headteacher and the Trust Safeguarding Manager.
 This will ensure that the concern is received.